SpamTagger/st-exim/README.md

-# mc-exim
+# st-exim

-Compile MailCleaner's build of Exim with Docker
+Compile SpamTagger's build of Exim with Docker

 # Usage

-The `mc-exim` package will be built from the GitHub source tree by checking out a tagged version of the Git repository.
+The `st-exim` package will be built from the GitHub source tree by checking out a tagged version of the Git repository.
 This requires the version to be provided as a commandline option, as described below, which matches an existing Git tag.

 To build the package, you can use the one-step compose file or build and extract the package manually: